National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 * Open Science expects reproducibility, and reproducibility in EHR-based research requires knowing how variables (concept sets) were defined.
 * It enables other N3C researchers to use your concept sets, which is what makes research coherent across N3C projects.

-Concept sets that are “finalized” within N3C will have information about them posted to our publicly-viewable [GitHub](https://github.com/National-COVID-Cohort-Collaborative/Data-Ingestion-and-Harmonization/tree/master/concept_sets) repository.
+Concept sets that are "finalized" within N3C will have information about them posted to our publicly-viewable [GitHub](https://github.com/National-COVID-Cohort-Collaborative/Data-Ingestion-and-Harmonization/tree/master/concept_sets) repository.
 Such posting is part of the process known as making research[FAIR](https://www.force11.org/group/fairgroup/fairprinciples) (findable, accessible, interoperable, reusable).
 This GitHub repository is functionally our _Shared Variable Library._ Other variable definitions beyond concept sets are posted there (formulas, harmonized values, cohort definitions).